evanfoss/epl_fiberamp/README.md

 |:-----------------
 |PCB1: This is an rendering from the gerber viewer of the opticamp-art pcb.
 Note the PCB heatsink and routes meant to isolate the most sensitive route near the transimpedance amplifier.

+This gerber view doesn't show it but I put a lot of effort into manually hacking the pcb file so that the gerber output would clear the mask around the photodiode and transimpedance amplifier.
+This has since been fixed with subsiquent software revisions.

 |<a href="cover-art.png"><img src="cover-art.png"></a>
 |:-----------------
 |PCB2: This is a rendering from the gerber viewer of the back cover.

+This is pretty tame stuff.
+It's just the larger decoupling capacitors and a sheet of copper to act like a faraday cage over the board it mates too.

 |<a href="photos/outputamp-art.png"><img src="photos/outputamp-art.png"></a>
 |:-----------------
 |PCB3: This is a render from the gerber viewer of the output amplifier PCB.

+I hope it is understood when I made the 1st version I didn't know the gain selection switch was going to be required and without funds to redo the front panel I was stuck making this layout kind of convoluted in a way I didn't like.

 ## Packaging and Construction